220th Siege Battery, Royal Garrison Artillery: Spring Offensive

 However, the sugar factory was in III Corps' new front line on the canal and next morning Corps HA ordered the battery to pull out.
 It did so under a German machine gun barrage and got back to a position near Petit-Detroit.
 Bombardier Jagger and 20 volunteers then went back with the FWDs and four lorries to recover ammunition from Flavy.
 Fire orders finally arrived at 15.00 and the battery targeted the canal bank and the railway bridge at Montescourt-Lizerolles that the engineers had been unable to blow up.
 There was confusion as the Germans crossed the canal and continued advancing: by 23 March 220th Siege Bty had lost communications with 66th Bde again.
 III Corps HA ordered it back to Guivry, then forward again to fire on Flavy: two of the guns were used to destroy the abandoned ammunition dump.
 On 24 March they got back to Beaugies-sous-Bois where 220th Siege Bty found some ammunition lorries and took them over.
 German cavalry could be seen in the distance and some of 56th Bde's other batteries had been cut off and captured.
-220th Siege Bty retreated through Quesmy to the Noyon–Guiscard road, where it was ordered to fire off all its ammunition at Ugny-le-Gay.Edmonds, 1918, Vol I, pp. 211, 267–9.
+220th Siege Bty retreated through Quesmy to the Noyon–Guiscard road, where it was ordered to fire off all its ammunition at Ugny-le-Gay.

 That day V French Corps took over the front from III Corps and on 25 March 56th Bde HQ was ordered to fight 220th and another 6-inch battery as a subgroup at Cuy under French command.
 Next morning the battery was in action at Lassigny, but during the day was pulled back to west of Thiescourt where it fired on Scaucourt and Candor.
 The retreat continued next day, the battery firing from St Cloud Farm before pulling back that night to south of Élincourt-Sainte-Marguerite, staying in touch with the French.
 The retreat continued, and by the end of the month 56th Bde and 220th Siege Bty had reached Chevrières.
-The German advance had been halted in this sector, but the battery then had a long march to Fresnoy-au-Val near Amiens, where on 5 April 56th Bde was rejoined by its other batteries.Edmonds, 1918, Vol I, pp. 402–4.
+The German advance had been halted in this sector, but the battery then had a long march to Fresnoy-au-Val near Amiens, where on 5 April 56th Bde was rejoined by its other batteries.